NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

     * Unit Test Directory
     * Unit Test Name

 For an example of how to run this command, see below.
+Notice the use of aliases in case you want to use these commands in shorthand style.
 One of the commands below lists unit tests from a certain GeoIPS package.
 ::

-    geoips list unit-tests
+    geoips ls unit-tests
     geoips list unit-tests -p <package_name>

 .. _performing_processes: